jbofill10/Aqua-Chess/README.md

 * Will establish a policy network which can decide whether positions are favorable or not

 * Use MCTS for move generation

+# Learning Process
+* Will play against itself to improve using Reinforcement Learning